A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 Freelance creatives typically suffer from two main business maladies: The Superhero Syndrome (“I can do this myself”) and the Scrooge Strategy (“I can do this myself for free”).
 Inevitably, these two conditions will lead to burnout, loss of passion, and frustration.
 Worse, most of us don’t actually think there are parts of our business that we can outsource.
 You may be a solopreneur, but you don’t have to be an overworked one who does everything by yourself.

 Here’s one way to think about it: Say you have a company with two employees—you pay one employee $100 an hour for high-value tasks that require planning and strategy, and you pay the other $50 an hour for administrative duties.
-Would you routinely ask the person getting $100 an hour to take over the administrative work or vice versa?
+Would you routinely ask the person getting $100 an hour to take over the administrative work?